-Regional Mindset Modification - We need to get serious about where we are heading Aroostook and Washington counties have been trending downward in population, median age, median household income and percentage of total population in the workforce for the past four decades.
+Regional Mindset Modification - We need to get serious about where we are heading.
+Aroostook and Washington counties have been trending downward in population, median age, median household income and percentage of total population in the workforce for the past four decades.
 All of these issues are directly related to the continuing out-migration of young working-age people (20-44-year-olds) from the region that results in 1) loss of business due to recruitment issues, 2) less entrepreneurship, and 3) loss of services (healthcare and schools, most directly).
 Immediate actions need to be taken to retain our young people and lure others to the region; and it must be an initiative that includes and engages all aspects of our communities - business, educational and governmental.

-The private sector, workforce development officials and educators have come together to address the needs of the future workforce through the Aroostook Partnership for Progress "Education to Industry" initiative.
+The private sector, workforce development officials and educators have come together to address the needs of the future workforce through the Aroostook Partnership "Education to Industry" initiative.
 Retention and attraction of younger workers is critical to the effort.
 A jobs/resume posting website, www.opportunitiesaroostook, was launched, as well as supporting social media.
 The initiative also stresses the importance of job shadowing and internships as a way of exposing students to emerging jobs in the region.
+Also, Sunrise County Economic Council provides scholarship funds to students who agree to return to Washington County after graduation.